This post was updated in October 2025 with new information on California security camera laws.

 - In any manner that includes audio, unless both parties give consent.

-- In any space that where employees expect a reasonable degree of privacy, such as break rooms.
+- In any space where employees expect a reasonable degree of privacy, such as break rooms.

-Businesses in certain industries must monitor the workplace with surveillance footage, however.
-Banks, restaurants, retail stores, and other workplaces that serve the public need to include video surveillance for both security and theft prevention purposes.
-In these business scenarios, employees do not and should not have a reasonable expectation of privacy.
+There are exceptions to these rules, however.
+Businesses in certain industries must monitor the workplace with surveillance footage, so venues like banks, restaurants, retail stores, and other workplaces that serve the public need to include video surveillance for both security and theft prevention purposes.
+In these scenarios, employees do not and should not have a reasonable expectation of privacy.

 Some workspaces fall within a “gray area” of privacy expectation and rightful employer monitoring, such as cubicles, common areas, and water coolers.
 California courts define an area as having a “reasonable expectation of privacy” if it has blinds, or company employees must access the area with a key.
 Courts do not consider common areas to be places where employees can reasonably expect privacy.